 Merkel’s disc or Merkel’s neurite complex refers to a group of Merkel’s cells linked to a single afferent nerve fiber.
-They have a small receptive field and therefore have the ability of two point discrimination.
-They are found in basal epidermis of the glabrous as well as hairy skin and are usually lost in case of skin burn.
+They have a small receptive field and therefore have the ability of two-point discrimination.
+They are found in the basal epidermis of the glabrous, as well as hairy skin and are usually lost in case of skin burn.

 Encapsulated Nerve Ending

 Encapsulated nerve endings are specialized structures consisting of non-neural components which enhance their physiological properties.
 The non-neural component is a cluster of connective tissue surrounding the axon.

 Examples of the encapsulated nerve endings are the Meissner’s corpuscle, the Pacinian corpuscle, the Ruffini nerve endings and the neuromuscular junctions.

 Unencapsulated nerve endings consist of a terminal neuron which is not surrounded by any other tissue.
 Free nerve endings and the Merkel’s disc are examples of unencapsulated nerve ending.